Incognitol07/expense-tracker-api/README.md

 # Expense Tracking and Budgeting API

-The **Expense Tracking and Budgeting API** is designed to help individuals manage their finances effectively by tracking expenses, setting and managing budgets, and generating real-time alerts for better financial control.
+The **Expense Tracking and Budgeting API** helps individuals manage their finances by tracking expenses, setting and managing budgets, and generating real-time alerts.
 The API supports user authentication, secure data management, and easy integration with third-party services.

 ## Problem Solved

 Managing personal finances can be overwhelming.
 This API simplifies the process by enabling users to:

 - **Track expenses**: Categorize and store expenses with various attributes.
-- **Set budgets**: Create, update, and monitor budgets, ensuring that users stay within their spending limits.
+- **Set budgets**: Create, update, and monitor budgets, ensuring users stay within their spending limits.
 - **Automate alerts**: Get notified when spending exceeds or approaches predefined limits.
 - **Visualize data**: Gain insights into spending habits with analytics and visual breakdowns.